 If you can afford it, we'd always advise you make Miele your first port of call for many of your domestic appliances.

-Time and again, the company’s proved itself with award-winning machines that are efficient, extremely well made and highly reliable.
+Time and again, the German family-run company’s proved itself with award-winning machines that are efficient, extremely well made and extraordinarily reliable.

 The following are our favourite tumble dryers, in order of how warmly we feel about them.

 This sensational, top-selling, German-made condenser dryer has garnered a Which?
 Best Buy award and a veritable cornucopia of five-star reviews from a multitude of contented John Lewis buyers.
 If that’s not a reason for investigation we don’t know what is.